mediarox/pagespeed/README.md

 2. Test before use.
 There are also "great" things like multiple ```</body>``` tags, that will crash the party.
 3. Front Page Cache: Test it.
 Look that our event "controller_front_send_response_before" is called before your FPC-Extension starts to observe.
+4. If an Javascript use the outdated "document.write",  it must be excluded by the regex pattern.
+Maybe we add a exclude store config field in the future.

 ### Developer